 No, the majority of public universities in Indiana currently have banded tuition.
 The Indiana Commission for Higher Education has found that 7 in 10 students at Indiana public institutions that charge banded tuition take 15 credit hours in a semester, compared to 2 in 10 at institutions that charge by the credit hour.
 Evidence nationwide suggests that banded tuition is a promising strategy for increasing student success and on-time completion.

 What are Purdue Fort Wayne’s banded tuition rates?

 Find the current tuition rates on the Tuition and Fees page.

-What if I’m enrolled in fewer than 12 hours?
+What if I’m enrolled in fewer that 12 credit hours?

 If you are enrolled in fewer than 12 hours, you will continue to pay the per-credit-hour tuition and mandatory fee rates.

-What if I’m enrolled in more than 18 hours?
+What if I’m enrolled in more than 18 credit hours?